eabarnes1010/actm-sai-csu/research/arise_arctic_climate/README.md

 ## Python environment
 * Install requirements.txt to load required python packages

+## Running the code
+Scripts should be run in the following order:
+1. readData.py
+2. preprocessingData.py
+3. plottingFunctions.py
+4. train_and_predict_year.py

 ## License
 This project is licensed under an MIT license.